HyagoOliveira/KitchenChaos/README.md

 ## CI/CD

-Continuous Integration and Continuous Delivery are done using Github action and [GameCI](https://game.ci/).
+Continuous Integration and Continuous Delivery are done using [GitHub Actions for Unity](https://github.com/game-ci/unity-actions), provided by the [GameCI](https://game.ci/).

-You can play the last WebGL build on [github-pages](https://hyagooliveira.github.io/KitchenChaos/) or download the last
+You can play the last WebGL build on [github-pages](https://hyagooliveira.github.io/KitchenChaos/).